⭐ See content on my other sites here

 Rom 6:15 What then? shall we sin, because we are not under the law, but under grace?
 God forbid.
 (16) KNOW YE NOT, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?
 (17) But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you.
 (18) Being then made free from sin, ye became the servants of righteousness.

 These few verses are the foundational truth of our doctrine for overcoming the law.
-If we receive this advice by faith, by unwaveringly believing these words as truth, and we attend to these words and apply it to our lives, it will free us from a corrupt mindset and launch us into sanctification and into a deeper spiritual walk with God.
-The command is not difficult, but it requires commitment.
-The command is attainable if we choose to get into our doctrine and have it form within us so that it can influence our minds and allow us to give over to obedience to it.
+If we receive this advice by faith, by steadfastly believing these words as truth, and we attend to these words and apply it to our lives, it will free us from a corrupt mindset and launch us into sanctification and into a deeper spiritual walk with God.
+The instructions that Paul gives are not difficult, or complex to understand, but it does require commitment, and it will benefit us tremendously if we choose to get into our doctrine and have it form knowledge within us, so that it can influence our minds and allow us to give over to obedience to it.

 So, what does Paul actually tell us?
 Let us overview the above statements and evaluate our faith and commitment to the instructions.